-Early Labrador Retrievers
+Early Labrador History

 The Labrador Retriever originated in Newfoundland and the early dogs were black.
 Some had white markings from the St John's dog.

 Several of these dogs were imported to England and Scotland during the 1800s.
 Impressed by their retrieving desire and overall work in the field, wealthy sportsmen imported more dogs and began breeding them.
-In the early 1900s, wealthy sportsmen in America began importing and breeding Labs.
+In the early 1900s, sportsmen in America began importing and breeding Labs.

 The majority of these dogs were black, but breeders documented an occasional brown or yellow puppy.
 But black was - and still is - the most common color.